harvardinformatics/micro-course/intro_to_bioinformatics/fall2019/session1.md

 Manipulating files with grep
 --------
-We've explored a little bit with how to fish information out of files. grep is a powerful command-line search tools that is included as part of most Unix-like systems.
+We've explored a little bit with how to fish information out of sequence files using programs like seqtk and samtools, but we'd like something a little more robust. **grep** is a powerful command-line search tools that is included as part of most Unix-like systems.
 It is one of the most useful tools in bioinformatics!
 At the most basic level, grep searches for a string of characters that match a pattern and will print lines containing a match.
 Basic syntax is:

 `grep 'pattern' file_to_search`